johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-connectors-overview.md

 2. In the main left navigation bar, go to **Settings > Microsoft Edge**.
 3. Navigate to the Connectors tab.

-## Learn More

-Use the links above to explore each connector type and access detailed setup and integration information.

 ---